 Washing your wool once in a while is totally understandable and definitely necessary.
 When laundry day rolls around it can be useful to follow these tips and tricks to take best possible care of your wool:

 Use detergent made for wool

 If you don't have wool detergent available the best alternative is to use shampoo.
-Just like our hair gets stiff, dry, dead and weak when using the wrong soap, the same happens to the sheep's hair.
+Just like our hair gets stiff, dry, dead and weak when using the wrong soap, the same thing happens to the sheep's hair.